yafshar/UMUQ/src/numerics/multimin/README.md

 Multidimensional Minimization
 ------------

-This file contains c++ reimplamentation and modification to the original GSL Multidimensional Minimization source codes made available under the following license:
+The multimin Module contains the c++ re-implamentation and modification to the original GSL Multidimensional Minimization source codes made available under the following license:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~